marginswap/marginswap-core/README.md

 ## Code structure

-`contracts/MarginTrading.sol` is perhaps the most interesting, followed by `Lending.sol`.
-Missing pieces:
-* The router (taking fees and connecting to uniswap / sushiswap for now -- will be a modified copy of uniswap router v2)
+`contracts/MarginTrading.sol` is perhaps the most interesting. `contracts/MarginRouter.sol` is the entry point for all trading. `contracts/Admin` is where the staking happens both for fees and margin calling. `contracts/Fund.sol` holds all the cash.
+`contracts/Lending` manages spot and bond lending though this will likely be factored out into its own repo.

+Work in progress parts:
-* Margin call staking contract
+* Margin calling (particularly punishing faithless stakers)
-* Facilities to get state in and out, as well as hooks for future plugins (to be controlled by the simple roles system)
+* Fee distribution
+* Reworking the bond structure
+* Insurance
+* Price tracking
+* Incentive distribution

 ## Rationale